pkdevadathan/readyping_app/README.md

 ## 🗄️ Database Setup

-### MongoDB Local Setup
+### MongoDB Setup

+#### Option 1: Local MongoDB
-1. Install MongoDB locally or use MongoDB Atlas
+1. Install MongoDB locally
+2. Start MongoDB service
-2. Create a database named `readyping`
+3. Create a database named `readyping`
+4. Use connection string: `mongodb://localhost:27017/readyping`

+#### Option 2: MongoDB Atlas (Cloud)
+1. Create a free account at [MongoDB Atlas](https://www.mongodb.com/atlas)
+2. Create a new cluster
+3. Create a database user with read/write permissions
+4. Get your connection string from the "Connect" button
+5. Replace the placeholder in `.env` with your actual connection string

-3. The collections will be created automatically when you first use the app
+**Note:** The collections will be created automatically when you first use the app

 ### Sample Data